Ghorepani Poonhill Trek

 Includes

-• All necessary paperwork, Annapurna Conservation Area entry permits and TIMS card.
+• All necessary permits: Annapurna Conservation Area Permit (ACAP) and TIMS card; local permits where required

 Excludes